SciTools/nc-time-axis/README.md

 # nc-time-axis

-Support for netcdftime axes in matplotlib.
+Support for netcdftime axis in matplotlib.

 ## See also